 Burpham Preschool was founded in 1966 and operates within the hall of the Church of the Holy Spirit, off New Inn Lane in Burpham.
-There is a fenced-off garden area/playground at the front of the hall and also access to a playing field behind the Church.
-Up to 30 children may attend the preschool at any one time.
+There is an enclosed garden area and playground at the front of the hall.

-We have a highly dedicated team of trained and qualified childcare staff who will ensure your child receives a happy, welcoming and friendly experience in which to learn and socialise through play.
-We offer our children a play-based curriculum (often based on each child’s current interests), which meets all the requirements of the Early Years Foundation Stage Curriculum.
+We have a highly dedicated team of trained and qualified staff who will ensure your child receives a happy, welcoming and friendly experience in which to socialise and learn through play.
+We offer our children a play-based curriculum (based on each child’s current interests), which meets all the requirements of the Early Years Foundation Stage Curriculum.
 It supports all aspects of their learning and development and encourages their in-built curiosity and desire to make sense of the world around them.
 It ultimately helps them to discover that learning is interesting and fun!

-We hope that after visiting our website you will come with your child for a visit to meet us and our team.
-It will also provide an opportunity to ask any questions and see first hand the quality of the childcare we provide.
+We hope that after visiting our website you will come with your child for a visit to meet us and our team, where you will have the opportunity to ask any questions and see first hand the quality of the childcare we provide.

 We look forward to meeting you.